-The big infrastructure projects which are seen as very important for the progress and the modernization of one region or country, and that are “sold” by the authorities as essential for the people’s and nation’s survival, usually are followed with “little” sacrifices.
-These sacrifices, often wrapped in sweet words of propaganda, can sometimes mean replacing the old way of life with a new reality.
+Major infrastructure projects are seen as important for the progress and modernization of civilization, and they’re “sold” by the relevant officials as essential to both a population and a nation’s survival.
+However, they’re usually followed by “little” sacrifices.
+Often wrapped up in sweet words of propaganda, this can sometimes mean replacing the old way of life with a new reality.

-The ancient town of Sant Romà de Sau was a peaceful and thriving community nestled in the Sau Valley in Catalonia, Spain.
-Until the 1960s it was home to around 100 inhabitants.
-But the Spanish government decided to construct a dam on the River Ter to create a reservoir–which would slowly drown the whole town.
+The ancient town of Sant Romà de Sau was once a peaceful and thriving community nestled in the Sau Valley in Catalonia, Spain.
+Up until the 1960s, it was home to approximately 100 inhabitants, but the Spanish government, under Fransisco Franco, decided to construct a dam on the Ter to create a reservoir, which would slowly drown the whole settlement.

-The valley was completely flooded in 1965 and officially the Sau Reservoir was born.
-Since then it has been the main drinking water supply for much of the Catalonia region.
+The Sau Valley was completely flooded in 1965 and, officially, the Sau Reservoir was born.
+Since then, it’s been the main drinking water supply for much of the Catalonia region.

-The artificial flood submerged the entire town, except the top of the square church bell tower of the stone church.
-The lonely belfry became the only visible remainder of the ancient village of Sant Romà, and in some melancholic way became its gravestone.
-When the reservoir is full and the water is at its highest level, only the tip of the pointed spire can be seen above the water.
+The artificial flood submerged the entire town, except for the top of the square bell tower of the stone church, which stands in 23 meters of water.
+The lonely belfry became the only visible reminder of the village of Sant Romà de Sau and, in some melancholic way, became its gravestone.

-Historic documents clearly indicate that the Romanesque church was erected between 1025 and 1050, on the site of an older church.
-The documents also show that it was consecrated in 1061/ 62.
-In the 15th century it was seriously damaged by an earthquake.
-Later it was altered and enlarged.
-These modifications are easily recognizable on the structure.
+Historic documents indicate the Lombard Romanesque church was erected between 1025-50, on the site of an older religious building.
+These also show that it was consecrated around 1061-62.
+In the 15th century, the church was seriously damaged by an earthquake.
+It was later altered and enlarged, with these modifications easily recognizable on the structure.

-During one extreme dry season, engineers strengthened the church with concrete, especially its foundations.
-It had already started to attract many tourists and the local authorities wanted to provide bright future for this historic building.
+During one extremely dry season, engineers strengthened the church with concrete, with a focus on its foundations.
+It had already begun to attract tourists and the local authorities wanted to provide a bright future for this historic structure.